3 Reasons Why Going Gray is a Big Freaking Deal

 But even knowing that, I can’t help it.
 Since the day I declared myself ready to ditch the dye, I have felt profoundly liberated and happy.
 I’ve had a burst of creative energy.

-So, I’ve been thinking a lot about it and came up with a few thoughts about why going gray is such a big deal.
+So, I’ve been thinking a lot about it and came up with a few insights about this process:

 #1 – Accepting the Grays Means Accepting Your Age